-- Because you connect to the VPN server through Tor, the VPN provider cannot ‘see’ your real IP address – only that of the Tor exit node.
-When combined with an anonymous payment method (such as properly mixed Bitcoins) made anonymously over Tor, this means the VPN provider has no way of identifying you, even if it did keep logs
+- Because you connect to the VPN server through Tor, the VPN provider cannot see your real IP address – only that of the Tor exit node.
+When combined with an anonymous payment method (such as properly mixed Bitcoin) made anonymously over Tor, this means the VPN provider has no way of identifying you.

-- Allows you to choose server location (great for geo-spoofing)
+- Allows you to choose server location (great for spoofing where you are).

 - Your VPN provider can see your internet traffic (but has no way to connect it to you)